Apple-supaporn/hw20-express-react-portfolio-copy/README.md

 #### Express Challenges

 - Try adding a form to your React project and a post route on your express app to go with it
+- Use the above challenge to make a route for contacting you (email, social media, whatever you want)
 - Convert from JSON files to using a mongo database for your project (not really necessary for the about info)
+  - make sure to hide your secrets in an .env (add those to your heroku deployed site too if you deployed!)